Imamate and guardianship of Ali: Saqifa and Sunni views of Ali's Imamate

 Wilferd Madelung writes that Ali could not have hoped to become caliph because of kinship with Muhammad; Because the Quraysh did not support the gathering of a prophet and a caliphate in one tribe.
-Madelung believes that this is not of the type of "coup d'etat carried out by Abu Bakr and Umar" in Saqifah incident, but stems from the deep jealousy of the Quraysh towards Ali; Therefore, Ali 's only chance to moderate the affairs of the Muslims could have been his full participation in the council, which was founded by Umar.
+Madelung believes that this is not of the type of "coup d'etat carried out by Abu Bakr and Umar" in Saqifa incident, but stems from the deep jealousy of the Quraysh towards Ali; Therefore, Ali's only chance to moderate the affairs of the Muslims could have been his full participation in the council, which was founded by Umar.
 Ibn Abbas narrates that somewhere Umar told him that Ali was in fact the most worthy person to succeed Muhammad, but we were afraid of him for two reasons.
-When Ibn Abbas eagerly asks Umar about these two reasons, Umar responds that the first is being young and the second is Ali 's great interest in the Banu Hashim family.
+When Ibn Abbas eagerly asks Umar about these two reasons, Umar responds that the first is being young and the second is Ali's great interest in the Banu Hashim family.
 According to this narration, all the aspirations of Ali and his supporters to establish the caliphate turned into despair.
-During this answer, Umar refers to the Saqifah incident.
+During this answer, Umar refers to the Saqifa incident.
 In this case, Umar refers to his belief in the formation of the council as the basis for appointing a caliph, and in practice, from now on, denounces any appointment of a caliph without consultation; Thus, the caliphate could not be monopolized by certain tribes and belonged to all the Quraysh branches.

-Wilayah and Imamate of Ali in Quran and hadith
+Wilayah and Imamate of Ali in the Quran and Hadith

 حُبُّ عَليٍ عِبَادَة: Shiites believe that loving Ali is worship itself.

+Verse of walaya

+The Verse of Walaya (Quran 5:55) outlines three exclusive sources of authority (walaya) for Muslims, that is Allah, the Prophet Muhammad, and a third entity that divides Islamic thought.
+While Sunni Muslims generally define walaya as "friendship" or "support" and often identify the third authority as all Muslims, Shia Muslims interpret it as "spiritual authority" and identify the third authority specifically as Ali based on the context of its revelation.
+Consequently, Shia Islam views this verse as divine proof that Ali was the rightful, immediate successor to Muhammad, whereas Sunni Islam rejects this political succession interpretation while still frequently associating the verse with Ali's high status.

+Obedience verse

+The Verse of Obedience (Quran 4:59) commands Muslims to absolutely obey God, the Prophet Muhammad, and "those in authority" (uli al-amr), leading to major differences in interpretation between Islamic sects.
+Sunni Muslims generally identify "those in authority" as Muslim rulers, military commanders, religious scholars, or the early Caliphs Abu Bakr and Umar, viewing their authority as human.
+In contrast, Twelver Shia Muslims define them exclusively as the infallible Twelve Imams, extending this absolute obedience to the final hidden Mahdi.